-Yes, you read right, I am going for two weeks with no food – none.
+Yes, you read right, I am doing a Chinese detox and going for two weeks with no food – none.

 It’s all in the interest of Chinese Medicine, and I am cleansing my organs and (apparently) adding 20 years to my life.

 At least that’s what my Chinese Doctor from Traditional Chinese Medicine Australia told me.

 Day One: For my first appointment with Dr Shu Quan Liu, I had to lie on a table whilst he analysed every part of my body.
 He then did cupping (a first for me) where glass bottles were suctioned onto my back, followed by acupuncture.
 I felt attacked!